usnistgov/ESCWaveformGenerator/README.md

     * \src\util\
 * To use the GUI tool as intended with field-measured waveforms, some pre-processing on waveforms is required, i.e., decimation and radar peak estimation, see examples at \src\tests\

-* At the MATLAB command prompt run appdesigner('ESCWaveformGenerator.mlapp')
+* At the MATLAB command prompt  change to dir \src\app\ and run appdesigner('ESCWaveformGenerator.mlapp')

 * Requires the following toolboxes to run all the functionalities:
     * Signal Processing Toolbox